Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Applications in quantum imaging

-Ghost imaging does not necessarily rely on entanglement and can be achieved with classical correlation \cite{bennink_two-photon_2002, valencia_two-photon_2005}, this is known as classical ghost imaging.\\ It is also possible to get rid of the camera altogether by using spatially structured light fields \cite{shapiro_computational_2008, bromberg_ghost_2009, moodley_all-digital_2023}.
-Therefore, the probing arm disappears and a spatial light modulator (SLM/L-m) is inserted into the signal arm as shown in figure \ref{F34}.
-The SLM is used to manipulate the light field.
-Since the pattern of the SLM is well-known, the intensity pattern can be calculated \cite{moreau_ghost_2018}.
-The acquisition time can be reduced with a reconstruction algorithm based on compressed sensing \cite{candes_introduction_2008, romberg_imaging_2008}.
+Contrary to the usual belief, GI does not necessarily rely on quantum correlations and can be achieved with classical correlation \cite{bennink_two-photon_2002, valencia_two-photon_2005}; this is known as classical GI.
+However, using quantum light possesses some advantages over its classical counterpart. \\ GI has obtained substantial improvement since its conception.
+On the one hand, it is also possible to get rid of the camera in GI using spatially structured light fields \cite{shapiro_computational_2008, bromberg_ghost_2009, moodley_all-digital_2023}.
+This can be implemented by inserting an SLM in the signal arm as shown in Figure~\ref{F34}.
+The SLM projects different patterns, each of which has a corresponding intensity profile.
+Thus, from this information, the object can be reconstructed~\cite{moreau_ghost_2018}.
+On the other hand, the acquisition time can be reduced with a reconstruction algorithm based on compressed sensing \cite{candes_introduction_2008, romberg_imaging_2008}.
 This algorithm utilizes redundancies in natural signals to decrease the number of measurements needed for the reconstruction of an object \cite{katz_compressive_2009}.